StuPro-TOSCAna/TOSCAna/docs/dev/core/plugin-guidelines.md

 When starting a transformation for a platform the `TransformationService` launches a asynchronous task that calls the `transform(TransformationContext)` method of the corresponding plugin.
 Therefore this method will perform the transformation.

+Once the Transformation has been done the `PluginFileAccess` object provided by the `TransformatonContext` can be used to get Filepaths to which you can write the resulting target artifacts.
+These artifacts will be taken by the `core-component` in order to compress them and serve them using http.
+For more information about the `PluginFileAccess` please take a look at its javadoc.

 #### TransformationContext

 The `TransformationContext` is provided by the core component and contains everything needed to perform the Transformation.
 Including the `PropertyInstance`, containing all properties and the values set by the user.
 As well as a special logger factory method that should be used in order to ensure transformation specific logging (see [#Logging](Logging))

 #### Logging

+Because we want to be able to only log the events for a specific transformation in a special file and by the REST API a special logger factory has to be used if you want to log while the transformation is running.
+Using this feature is highly recomended because we currently don't have any other option that tells the user whats currently going on with the transfromation.

+#### Handling Exceptions

+You have to handle exceptions within the `transform(...)` method. unless the given eception should result in the abortion of the transformation process.
+If a exception gets thrown out of the method it will be caught and the execution of the transformation will be stopped immediately and the transformation state gets set to `ERROR`.

+#### Using multiple Threads within a transformation

+In the current version of the transformator the invocation of concurrent tasks by a transformation should not be done!
+This is a feature that might be adressed later!